bensadeh/tailspin/README.md

--f, --follow                 Follow (tail) the contents of the file -p, --print                  Print the output to stdout -c, --config-path PATH       Path to a custom configuration file -t, --tail-command 'CMD'     Tails the output of the provided command
+-f, --follow                 Follow (tail) the contents of the file -p, --print                  Print the output to stdout -c, --config-path PATH       Path to a custom configuration file -t, --follow-command 'CMD'   Follows the output of the provided command
     --create-default-config  Generate a new configuration file
     --show-default-config    Print the default configuration
 ```